 Biden, a 48-year-old Democrat from Delaware who had already made one unsuccessful run for the presidency, watched, growing increasingly helpless.

-An open mic picked up Biden saying, “Is staff trying to get some chairs for Christ’s sake?”
+An open microphone picked up Biden saying, “Is staff trying to get some chairs for, Christ’s sake?”

 Noise in the room grew louder.

 “Let’s not wait,” Biden said, now clearly perturbed.
 “Let’s have every able-bodied person just grab a chair and bring it out, okay?”